On the decomposability of mod 2 cohomological invariants of Weyl groups: Introduction

 for some constant invariants $m_i \in \CM_\ast(\gk)$.
 In characteristic 0, any Weyl group is a product of the irreducible ones mentioned above.
 Hence, invoking a product formula of J.-P.~Serre yields the decomposition for cohomological invariants.

 \smallbreak

 The proof of this result is constructive, in the sense that we give precise formulas for the generators $\{a_i\}_{i \in I}$.
 For most Weyl groups the invariants are induced by Stiefel-Whitney classes coming from embeddings of the Weyl group into certain orthogonal groups.
 Note that these embeddings make use of the fact that such a Weyl group can be realized as orthogonal reflection group over every field of characteristic not~$2$.
 However, if the Weyl group has factors of type $D_{2n}$, $E_7$ or $E_8$, then besides Stiefel-Whitney classes also specific Witt-type invariants appear, which induce invariants in mod 2 Milnor $K$-theory via the Milnor isomorphism.
-Unless the Weyl group contains a factor of type $G_2$, all basis elements are invariants derived from either the Stiefel-Whitney or the Witt-ring invariants.
+All basis elements are invariants derived from either the Stiefel-Whitney or the Witt-ring invariants.

 \smallbreak